 Treat stress with rose petal tea.
 Rose petals are made into tea for the treatment of stress, depression, sinus congestion, colds, digestive ailments, nausea, vomiting, constipation, sore throats, coughs, swollen eyes, puffiness, broken capillaries, insomnia, PMS, menopausal symptoms, reduced libido, and eating disorders.
 The tea can be taken as a drink, used as a gargle, or applied as a wash.

 Rose essential oil is diluted and used externally to help regenerate skin, to promote feelings of well-being, and to purify the system.
 The scent of rose oil is very soothing for the nervous system.
 It is a gentle sedative and can help stop panic attacks.
 When combined with Melissa essential oil, the blend is known to help herpes sores and other skin eruptions disappear.

 Rose essential oil is also combined with lavender essential oil and a carrier such as almond oil to rub into the lymph nodes for detoxification and revitalization.
 Rose oil contains over 300 chemicals, of which only 100 have been identified.
 For centuries, herbalists have realized the value of rose.
 Who knows what scientists may one day discover about this magnificent flower!

-Rose oil is often included in cosmetic creams for its refreshing and tonic effect on sensitive skin.
+Rose essential oil is often included in cosmetic creams for its refreshing and tonic effect on sensitive skin.
 The oil is very appropriate for mature skin as it moisturizes and helps diminish the appearance of fine lines and wrinkles.

 Rose essential oil, diluted in distilled water, may be used as a compress to treat tired or inflamed eyes.
 Rose oil is anti-bacterial, astringent, antiseptic, anti-inflammatory, and a good anti-depressant.
+Rose petal tea may also be used as an eye compress.

-It helps balance hormones and soothes anxiety that may cause frigidity or impotence.
+Rose helps balance hormones and calms anxiety that may cause frigidity or impotence.
 When used in a gentle massage, rose essential oil can help heal broken capillaries and stimulate circulation.
 Always dilute essential oils before applying to skin.
 Rose water is less expensive and may be used as a substitute.

 Roses come in countless varieties.
 All are edible but the wild varieties are preferred for use in herbal medicine.
 Both cultivated and wild roses are used in cooking to make jellies, jams, and garnishes.